 This relates to the point about word choice; in which I discussed how you’ll be more discerning about what you say to express meaning.

 When doing the latter for uni, there were times when I left in sentences that didn’t need to be there.
 For the poetry module, I couldn’t do this, I didn’t have a choice.
-I was forced to cut out great imagery for the sake of making the poem work and it’s this kind of tough love we need to be reminded of now and again.
+I was forced to cut out great imagery for the sake of making the poem work and it’s this kind of tough love we need to learn.

 If there’s one thing to take away from this article, it’s that it’s good to try new ‘writing’ things.
-Remember when your parents tried (despairingly) to push something alien into your mouth in the hope you’d be free of deficiencies and turn out a reasonably sophisticated adult?
+Remember when your parents tried to feed you something alien in the hope you’d be free of deficiencies and turn out a reasonably sophisticated adult?

 Well it was traumatising at the time, but I bet you’re grateful now that you can talk about the subtle differences between different mediterranean olives.
 I’m discovering the same with writing.

 So next time you have the opportunity to read or write something different, don’t push the fork away.
 Sniff it, lick it and stick it on a pizza.
 You might be pleasantly surprised.